aashishgahlawat/solidityTutorials/README.md

 ### Web 1.0:

-In the 1990's with `Netscape` (web browser) bought the era of static web pages
+In the 1990's with `Netscape` (web browser) came the era of static web pages (accessible via a web browser)

 ### Web 2.0: